waiyan13/waiyan13.github.io/content/posts/another-open-source-EHR.md

 ## Goals

-1. [FHIR](https://www.hl7.org/fhir) compliant.
+1. [FHIR](https://www.hl7.org/fhir) compatiable.
 I want this project to be interoperable with existing systems by making data exchange possible.
 2. [ONC](https://www.healthit.gov/topic/certification-ehrs/certification-health-it)
    compliant.
 There are other desirable certification such as [SOC 2 Type